-All assigned receivables will be purchased at par.
-The WA portfolio interest rate of the portfolio is 3.1%.
-After considering multiple default and prepayment scenarios and deducting stressed senior fees and coupon payments on all classes from a stressed portfolio yield, we model an annualised stressed excess spread of 1.5%.
+All assigned receivables are purchased at par.
+The WA portfolio interest rate of the portfolio is 3.7%.
+After considering multiple default and prepayment scenarios and deducting stressed senior fees and coupon payments on all classes from a stressed portfolio yield, we model an annualised stressed excess spread of 0.35%.
 This represents the first layer of credit enhancement as well as a limited liquidity buffer to the transaction.
-Such excess spread will, however, vary depending on definitive costs, portfolio amortisation, prepayment rates and default levels as well as on a potential portfolio rate compression as the underlying loan contracts redeem/ prepay.
+Such excess spread will, however, vary depending on final costs, portfolio amortisation, prepayment rates and default levels as well as on a potential portfolio rate compression as the underlying loan contracts redeem/prepay.